• Skip to main content

 • Facebook

-Will these easy origami heart bookmarks change their minds?
-I doubt a paper craft will be the final catalyst but we can have fun making them!
-They are also so easy to make.
+These origami heart bookmarks are so easy to make.
 No need to be an origami genius.
 In fact if your kids have never done origami before, these bookmarks are a good way to start!

-You may have seen ubiquitous heart bookmark instructions on Pinterest or YouTube and I have two different folding methods to share with you.
+Plus, I have two different folding methods to share with you!

 When you get addicted to making these heart bookmarks as I have here are some ideas for what to do with the dozens you now have: